Surat–Chennai Expressway: Surat–Solapur Economic Corridor

-The Surat–Nashik–Ahmednagar–Solapur Economic Corridor is the first part and the northern section of the expressway, which will be fully greenfield, six-lane and access-controlled.
-The alignment of this part lies mostly on the existing National Highway 150C.
-It will pass through two states–Maharashtra and Gujarat start from Surat in Gujarat, as the expressway's starting point, and will cover the cities of Nashik, Ahmednagar and Solapur, until the Maharashtra-Karnataka border.
-It will be 513 km in length, out of which the Surat–Ahmednagar section will cover 288 km and the Ahmednagar–Solapur–Akkalkot until the Maharashtra-Karnataka border section will cover 225 km.
+The Surat–Nashik–Ahilyanagar–Solapur Economic Corridor is the first part and the northern section of the expressway, which will be fully greenfield, six-lane and access-controlled.
+It will pass through two states–Maharashtra and Gujarat start from Surat in Gujarat, as the expressway's starting point, and will cover the cities of Nashik, Ahilyanagar and Solapur, until the Maharashtra-Karnataka border.
+It will be 513 km in length, out of which the Surat–Ahilyanagar section will cover 288 km and the Ahilyanagar–Solapur–Akkalkot until the Maharashtra-Karnataka border section will cover 225 km.
 This section's Detailed Project Report (DPR) has been completed by the Hyderabad-based joint venture firm, Aarvee Associates–Nag Infrastructure Engineers and Consultant JV.
 This section will be built at a cost of ₹ 30,000 crore.
 Currently, this section is under bidding, design preparation and land acquisition.
 It has been divided into 14 packages, which are described in the following table:

 Solapur-Chennai Economic Corridor

 The Solapur–Kurnool–Chennai Economic Corridor is the second part and the southern section of the expressway, which will be a mix of greenfield and brownfield sections, six/four-lane and access-controlled.
 The alignment of this part also lies mostly on the existing National Highway 150C (NH-150C).
 It will pass through five states–Maharashtra, Karnataka, Telangana, Andhra Pradesh and Tamil Nadu.
-It will be 707 km in length, out of which the greenfield section from Akkalkot to Mahabubnagar will cover 230 km, while the remaining 477 km from Mahabubnagar to Chennai, where it will terminate, will be the brownfield section.
+It will be 707 km in length, out of which the greenfield section from Akkalkot to Kurnool will cover 230 km, while the remaining 477 km from Kurnool to Chennai, where it will terminate, will be the brownfield section.
 This section's Detailed Project Report (DPR) is underway, and will be built at a cost of ₹ 15,000 crore.
 Currently, this entire section is under bidding, DPR preparation and land acquisition, except the Karnataka section, for which the construction has been started on the Akkalkot–Yadgir section, since January 2023, into two sections (or packages), one with a length of 71 km, which is being built by PNC Infratech, and another with a length of 65.5 km, which is being built by Dilip Buildcon Limited.
 Due to this, these two sections of the expressway will be completed one year before the scheduled deadline of December 2026, i.e., in December 2025.
-It has been divided into 6 packages, which are described in the following table:
+It has been divided into 8 packages, which are described in the following table: